jekyllgrim/Beautiful-Doom/README.md

 ** Dev updates log (dd.mm.yyyy) **
+03.05.2019
+- Added "Background weapon reload" option: if enabled (while using Modern Guns), weapons will automatically reload their magazines if they have been unselected for a while.
+The duration after which the automatic reload happens is about x2 of the weapon's normal reload animation duration.
+- Adjusted the volume of some weapons

 30.04.2019
 - Reverted the slight nerf of the Modern Plasma Rifle
 - Added altered behavior for the Chaingun Guy when using Modern Weapons, just like other zombies (projectile bullets, has to reload)